lauragalera/Generic-Chess-Game/jar/README.md

-# Projecte de Programació (GEINF - UdG)
+# Chess game application

-## Primavera 2020
+## Spring 2020

-> Aquest directori conté el fitxer JAR de l'aplicació
+> This directory containt the JAR